cyberpunk2073/vam-backstage/docs/Implementation.md

 - **Content inspector.** A flat gallery of all content items across all packages with visibility/favorite controls.
 - **Package removal with dependency cascade.** Uninstalling a package identifies orphan dependencies and optionally removes them.

-The application is built with Electron 39, React 19, SQLite (better-sqlite3), Zustand for state management, and Tailwind CSS v4 with shadcn/ui components.
+The application is built with Electron 39, React 19, SQLite (better-sqlite3), Zustand for state management, and Tailwind CSS v4 with shadcn/ui-style components (via the `shadcn` CLI and `radix-ui` primitives).
 It is JavaScript-only (no TypeScript).
 The UI is dark-only.

 ---